Cold Boiling Lake to Bumpass Hell Hike in Lassen Volcanic National Park: Wildflowers, Butterflies, and Hydrothermal Wonders

 Identification

-• Commonly sighted in Lassen Volcanic National Park.
+• Frequently seen in Lassen Volcanic National Park, especially during migration years.

-• Travels between foothill canyons and high-elevation areas in the Sierra Nevada, and occasionally even reaches the Cascade mountain ranges.
+• Moves seasonally between foothill canyons and high-elevation forests of the Sierra Nevada, occasionally reaching the Cascade Range.

-• 2004: A swarm 40-50 miles long by 15 miles wide traveled south along the Sierra Nevadas
+• 2004: An extraordinary swarm—40 to 50 miles long and up to 15 miles wide—moved south along the Sierra Nevada.

-• 2019: Most recent population explosion and mass migration
+• 2019: The most recent major population explosion and mass migration.

-When observing a mass migration on the road, slow down to 30 mph or less to minimize the risk of harming butterflies as they cross in large numbers.
+• If you encounter a mass migration on the road, slow to 30 mph or less to reduce butterfly fatalities as thousands cross at once.

 Watching the butterflies feed reminded me that it was already mid-morning while we made our way up the mountain without having had a real breakfast, besides some dried mangoes, which probably qualified more as candy than anything else.
 The relentless sun and the incline contributed to my stomach growing impatient.
 After a few more switchbacks, we finally found a shady spot to sit and enjoy our sandwiches so we could explore Bumpass Hell without rumbling stomachs.
 While we ate, we heard some familiar tock-tock noises and quickly spotted the source: a woodpecker was making its way around a tree, tirelessly hammering its beak into the bark.